Neurology | Auckland | Te Toka Tumai | Te Whatu Ora

 Sometimes it is necessary to sleep during the test, so you may be asked to reduce your sleep time the night before.
-(Most departments have a list of things to do to get ready for this test).
+The test will take 1-2 hours.

 EEGs are used to help diagnose the presence and type of epilepsy (fits/seizures), to look for causes of confusion and to assess various diseases that affect the brain.
 They are also used to evaluate sleep disorders and to investigate periods of unconsciousness.